iamngoni/gitwhisper/README.md

 # Save an API key for future use
 gitwhisper save-key --model claude --key "your-claude-key"

+# Set defaults
+gitwhisper set-defaults --model openai --model-variant gpt-4o

+# Clear defaults
+gitwhisper clear-defaults

 # Get help
 gitwhisper --help
 ```

+## Shorter Command
+Instead of using the full `gitwhisper` command you can also use the shortened one `gw`.

 ## Command Structure